simonmichael/hledger/hledger/hledger.m4.md

 This is equivalent to writing `10 AAPL {2026-01-15, $50}`.
 If both the account name and the amount specify a cost basis, they must agree.

+With [strict account checking](#account-error-checking), lot subaccounts are automatically exempt — you only need to declare the base account (eg `account assets:stocks`), not each individual lot subaccount.

 ## Lot operations